 I’ve also seen that work can cause terrible pain and disappointments.
 Obnoxious processes, micro-management, confusion, rigidity or utter chaos can hurt humans and organisations.
 But it doesn’t have to be that way.

 In all industries, a shift is happening towards a better way of working, a deeper sense of purpose.
 Being a witness and contributor to this movement is one of the most exciting adventures that I had the chance to undertake.

 After moving to Amsterdam in 2012, I ventured further into video game production and publishing.
-I met the community of indie developpers and also co-founded a startup, inaloop games, to research how games can support the transition to a circular economy.
+I met the community of indie developers and also co-founded a startup, Inaloop Games, to research how games can support the transition to a circular economy.

 In parallel I started teaching game production at the University of Applied Sciences, first in Breda and more recently in Amsterdam, where I am currently employed.

-A detour through Paris in 2017, as a resident at the Codesign it! collective, allowed me to reconnect with my original passion for human organisations and to get initiated into the art of workshop design and faciliation.
-What I experienced at Codesign it! really blow me away.
-These Codesigners, with their analog world of post-its and white boards, are great masters in their own right.
+A detour through Paris in 2017, as a resident at the Codesign-it collective, allowed me to reconnect with my original passion for human organisations and to get initiated into the art of workshop design and facilitation.
+What I experienced at Codesign-it really blow me away.
+These codesigners, with their analog world of post-its and white boards, are great masters in their own right.

 From this back-and-forth I hope to generate new insights and to document inspiring solutions for the many challenges that we are currently facing as a species.

 “If you can’t have fun with the problem, you will never solve it.”